-Table 2 Common multiplication and division situations.
+Table 2Common multiplication and division situations.1

 UNKNOWN PRODUCT GROUP SIZE UNKNOWN ("HOW MANY IN EACH GROUP?"
 DIVISION) NUMBER OF GROUPS UNKNOWN ("HOW MANY GROUPS?"
-DIVISION) 3 x 6 = ? $3 \times ? = 18$ , and $18 + 3 = ?$ ? x 6 = 18, and $18 + 6 = ?$ EQUAL GROUPS There are 3 bags with 6 plums in each bag.
+DIVISION) 3 x 6 = ?
+3 x ? = 18, and 18 +3 = ? ? x 6 = 18, and 18 + 6 = ?
+EQUAL GROUPS There are 3 bags with 6 plums in each bag.
 How many plums are there in all?
-Measurement example .
+Measurement example.
 You need 3 lengths of string, each 6 inches long.
 How much string will you need altogether?
 If 18 plums are shared equally into 3 bags, then how many plums will be in each bag?
 Measurement example .
 You have 18 inches of string, which you will cut into 3 equal pieces.
 How long will each piece of string be?
 If 18 plums are to be packed 6 to a bag, then how many bags are needed?
 Measurement example .
 You have 18 inches of string, which you will cut into pieces that are 6 inches long.
 How many pieces of string will you have?
-ARRAYS , AREA There are 3 rows of apples with 6 apples in each row.
+ARRAYS 2 , AREA 3 There are 3 rows of apples with 6 apples in each row.
 How many apples are there?
-Area example .
+Area example.
 What is the area of a 3 cm by 6 cm rectangle?
 If 18 apples are arranged into 3 equal rows, how many apples will be in each row?
-Area example. ©A rectangle has area 18 square centimeters.
+Area example. © A rectangle has area 18 square centimeters.
 If one side is 3 cm long, how long is a side next to it?
 If 18 apples are arranged into equal rows of 6 apples, how many rows will there be?
 Area example .
 A rectangle has area 18 square centimeters.
 If one side is 6 cm long, how long is a side next to it?
-COMPARE A red hat costs \$18 and that is 3 times as much as a blue hat costs.
-How much does blue hat cost?
-Measurement example .
+COMPARE A blue hat costs \$6.
+A red hat costs 3 times as much as the blue hat.
+How much does the red hat cost?
+Measurement example.
+A rubber band is 6 cm long.
+How long will the rubber band be when it is stretched to be 3 times as long?
+A red hat costs \$18 and that is 3 times as much as a blue hat costs.
+How much does a blue hat cost?
+Measurement example.
 A rubber band is stretched to be 18 cm long and that is 3 times as long as it was at first.
-How long was the rubber band at first? a A red hat costs \$18 and a blue hat costs \$6.
+How long was the rubber band at first?
+A red hat costs \$18 and a blue hat costs \$6.
 How many times as much does the red hat cost as the blue hat?
 Measurement example .
 A rubber band was 6 cm long at first.
 Now it is stretched to be 18 cm long.
 How many times as long is the rubber band now as it was at first?
-GENERAL a x b = ? $a \times ? = p \text{ and } p + a = ?$ (x, b) = p, and $(x, b) = q$
+GENERAL a x b = ? a x ? = p and p + a = ? ? x b = p, and $p + b = ?$

-The language in the array examples shows the easiest form of array problems.
+1The language in the array examples shows the easiest form of array problems.
 A harder form is to use the terms rows and columns: The apples in the grocery window are in 3 rows and 6 columns.
 How many apples are in there?
 Both forms are valuable.

-&lt;sup>2Area involves arrays of squares that have been pushed together so that there are no gaps or overlaps, so array problems include these especially important measurement situations.
+2Area involves arrays of squares that have been pushed together so that there are no gaps or overlaps, so array problems include these especially important measurement situations.

-&lt;sup>3The first examples in each cell are examples of discrete things.
+3The first examples in each cell are examples of discrete things.
 These are easier for students and should be given before the measurement examples.